peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point number.
+The greater of the two arbitrary-precision numbers.

 <a id="Max_PeterO_Numbers_EFloat_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### Max